ailiskovic/DatasetGenerator/README.md

 ## Requirements

 - Frontend: NodeJS and npm
-- Backend: python fast api
+- Backend: Python Fast Api

 ## Building the project
 The building of the project should be done first time.